timkuijsten/wiresep/README.md

 INI, JSON, JSON5 and Human JSON are not optimal, either in writing the actual config files or in writing a parser that supports the syntax while keeping dependencies small and not overly complex.

+## Todo

+* Better support multi-homed systems (currently have to manually change the routing table if another source address was chosen by the kernel)
+* WireGuard Cookie support

 ## License